JPEG Compressor

 Easier Sharing

-Compress unlimited images in a single batch — up to 250 MB at once.
-Every image is analyzed individually and compressed using the HTML5 Canvas API directly in your browser.
-Your original dimensions and color accuracy stay intact while the file size drops by 60 to 90 percent.
+Process unlimited images in a single batch, up to 250 MB at once.
+Every file is analyzed individually and compressed using the HTML5 Canvas API for fast encoding and MozJPEG (developed by Mozilla) for advanced lossy optimization.
+Both engines run entirely in your browser via WebAssembly, so your photos never leave your device.
+Original dimensions and color fidelity stay intact while file size drops by 60 to 90 percent.

 JPEG • PNG • JPG • WebP • HEIC • GIF

-iPhone and Samsung HEIC photos are automatically converted.
-PNG files use smart color quantization for better compression ratios without losing transparency.
+iPhone and Samsung HEIC/HEIF photos convert automatically.
+PNG files use smart color quantization for smaller output without losing alpha transparency.

 First, pick a preset (High, Medium, or Low quality) and compress your entire batch in one click.
-Then, if you want more control, open the inline comparison panel on any image.
+Then open the inline comparison panel on any image.
 Drag the quality slider from 1 to 100 and watch the before-and-after result update in real time.
-No other compressor gives you this level of visual control after the initial compression.
+When you hit Apply, the final output uses progressive JPEG encoding and chroma subsampling for 5-15% smaller files at the same visual fidelity.
+No other jpeg compressor gives you this level of control.

 Need your image under 100 KB for an email attachment?
-Or under 200 KB for your WordPress site?
-Enter your target size in KB, MB, or as a percentage of the original, and our binary search algorithm finds the exact quality level to hit that target.
-No guessing, no repeated attempts.
+Or under 200 KB for your WordPress, Squarespace, or Webflow site?
+Enter your target size in KB, MB, or as a percentage of the original, and the binary search algorithm finds the precise quality level to hit that target.
+No guessing, no repeated manual attempts.

-Every image is compressed using the HTML5 Canvas API directly inside your browser.
-Your files are never uploaded to any server.
-We cannot see, access, or store your photos.
+All image processing happens locally in your browser using WebAssembly and the Canvas API.
+Files never touch a remote server.
 No cookies track your data, no registration is needed, and the tool works offline after the page loads.
-Compatible with Chrome, Safari, Firefox, and Edge.
+Compatible with Chrome, Safari, Firefox, and Edge on desktop and mobile.

 Convert, Resize, and Rename in One Step